CarsonScott/easydata/README.md

     db = Database()
     db.create_schema('point', ['x', 'y'])

+It's useful to have some control over the acceptible values that can be assigned to the attributes of a schema.

+Constraints are proposition functions that are assigned with respect to a particular attribute of a given schema.

+We can define constraints on the x and y attributes of the point schema defined above.

+These constraints ensure that any value assigned to x or y will be non-negative integers.

+    db.create_constraint('point', 'x', lambda val: isinstance(val, int) and val >= 0)
+    db.create_constraint('point', 'y', lambda val: isinstance(val, int) and val >= 0)

 __II.
 Objects__

 As you can see the schema labeled 'point' defines two attributes: 'x' and 'y'.